9elements/osfc-website-11ty/src/pages/info.md

 Discount on apartments for stay duration from 02.09.2024 to 05.09.2024

+## The Venue

+The OSFC 2024 will be hosted at the [Rotunde Venue, Bochum](https://maps.app.goo.gl/bavT7KUHg8rYSRRcA)

+All the talks, sessions and workshops, as well as catering, will take place at the Rotunde Venue.

+Find the conference schedule 2024 [here](https://www.osfc.io/2024/schedule/)

+&nbsp;

 ## Social Events

 We’ve got some fun "After Work" activities lined up for you guys!